Inferis/SwiftyAs/README.md

 // dict = source
 ```

-And that's about.
+And that's about it.
 You can do the same with a isKindOfClass: check, of course, because that's what this just is.
 It's only wrapped a little nicer.

 ## License